jake-figma/component-inspector/README.md

 If you have a variant option property that defaults to the string `"undefined"`, that property will be treated as truly optional (no default).

 If you have an instance swap property that defaults to a component named `"undefined"`, that property will be treated as truly optional (no default).

+> This can be configured by running the Component Inspector > Configuration command.

+### Ignored property prefix

+You can configure the component inspector to ignore properties named with a provided prefix.

+> This can be configured by running the Component Inspector > Configuration command.

 ### Numeric variant options